Fall in Love, You False Angels: Volumes

-Chapters not yet in tankōbon format
+Anime

-These chapters have yet to be published in a tankōbon volume.
+An anime television series adaptation was announced on June 12, 2026.
+It will be produced by MAPPA and directed by Yasutomo Okamoto, with Yōhei Yamazaki handling the series composition, Mariko Oka designing the characters, Yuriko Waki serving as animation producer, Yūnosuke Senoo and Yuhki Kurihara composing the music, and Kensuke Ushio serving as music producer.
+The series is set to premiere in 2027.

 Reception

 The series, alongside Itsuka Shinu nara E o Utte kara and Ohitori-sama Hotel, was ranked eighteenth in the 2024 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook for the best manga for female readers.
-The series was ranked fifth in the 2025 edition.
+The series was ranked fifth in the 2025 edition, and fifteenth in the 2026 edition.
 The series was also ranked fourth in the Nationwide Publishers Recommended Comics list of 2024.
 The series was also ranked ninth in the print category and won the U-Next Prize at the tenth Next Manga Awards in 2024.
 It was also ranked ninth in the 2025 edition in the same category.
 The series was ranked fourth in the Nationwide Bookstore Employees' Recommended Comics list of 2025.
-It won the 49th Kodansha Manga Award in the shōjo category in 2025.
+The series won the 49th Kodansha Manga Award in the shōjo category in 2025.
+The series was nominated for the 71st Shogakukan Manga Award.